plake492/bamazon/README.md

 <hr>

-Bamazon is a Node.js app whoch mimics an online store.
+Bamazon is a Node.js app that mimics an online store.
 On startup, the app will direct the user to select from three platforms:
 <ol>Enter as Customer</ol>
 <ol>Enter as Manager</ol>
 <ol>Enter as Supervisor</ol>